State of the Communities Movement with Cassandra, Sky and Yana

 About Yana, Sky and Cassandra

 Yana Ludwig is a cooperative culture pioneer, intentional communities advocate, and anti-oppression activist.
-She serves on the FIC board, is the author of several books, and is a trainer and consultant for communities, worker owned cooperatives and nonprofits.
+She served on the FIC board for 20 years, is the author of several books, and is a trainer and consultant for communities, worker owned cooperatives and nonprofits.

 See: Yana Ludwig Training and Consulting

-Sky Blue (they / them pronouns) has spent 22 years living, working, and organizing in intentional communities, cooperatives, and community organizations.
+Sky Blue (they / them) has spent 22 years living, working, and organizing in intentional communities, cooperatives, and community organizations.
 They serve on the FIC board, and work as a community consultant as part of The Next Big Step.

 Cassandra Ferrera’s real estate career and community activism has focused on the edge of cultural innovation where cooperation meets land stewardship.
 She is currently co-founding The Center for Ethical Land Transition, a non-profit organization that supports solidarity and justice in land transitions.